-A car-related emergency is stressful in the best of times.
-It can be even worse if it takes place during the cold winter months.
-You can do everything possible to prevent an emergency, but there are some things you can’t plan for.
+An unexpected car-related emergency is stressful in the best of times and can be even worse if it takes place during the cold winter months.
 That’s why it’s so important to be prepared, especially during the winter.

-We’ve put together a list of seven items you should keep in your car in the winter.
-Having these things in your car can keep you safe in the event of an accident or car breakdown.
-Keep reading to learn how to be prepared for driving in the winter.
+We’ve put together a list of seven items to keep in your car during the winter.
+Having these things in your car can keep you safe in the event of an accident or a car breakdown.

 - Food that won't spoil, such as energy bars